B i o g r a p h y

 Her work unfolds an imaginary that explores and delves into the forces of nature and the dynamics of movement in the landscape.
 Through geographical routes, it explores and enhances the monumentality of natural spaces, the territory and the memory of the earth, allowing us to reflect on the vulnerability and fragility of nature over time.

 She has participated in exhibitions, biennials and engraving contests both in Chile and abroad.
-Standing out lately in the 11th Hida Takayama International Contemporary Woodblock-prints Triennale of Japan (2020), where she gets the first encouragement award; in the 4 Global Print Douro, Portugal, 2019; "Awagami International Miniature Print Exhibition, Japan (2019) where she gets an Honorable Mention and the III Art Fair "Alma Gráfica" in Oviedo, Spain, 2019 where she receives a grant from the CIEC Foundation - International Center of Contemporary Print, in Betanzos, La Coruña, Spain.
+Standing out lately in the 11th Hida Takayama International Contemporary Woodblock-prints Triennale of Japan (2020), where she get an encouragement award; in the 4 Global Print Douro, Portugal, 2019; 10th International Printmaking Biennial Douro, Portugal (2020); "Awagami International Miniature Print Exhibition, Japan (2019) where she gets an Honorable Mention and the III Art Fair "Alma Gráfica" in Oviedo, Spain, 2019 where she receives a grant from the CIEC Foundation - International Center of Contemporary Print, in Betanzos, La Coruña, Spain.
 In the 2017 she was awarded the Honorable Mention at the XIV Bienal Internacional de grabado José de Ribera, en Xàtiva, Spain.

 The artist has also been selected in Residences to develop her graphic work, such as the one carried out in 2019 at the Alfara Studio Art Center, in Salamanca, Spain.
 In the residence she works part of her project on the Andes Mountains.
 In 2014 she held a Residency at the Museum of Modern Art of Chiloé in southern Chile, which addresses the landscape and singular geography of the Chiloé Archipelago.